 Article 21

 The right of peaceful assembly shall be recognized.
-No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national Security
+No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national Security or public Safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.

 Article 22

-Last Updated: April 4, 2025
+Last Updated: October 17, 2025

-Research Assistants: Aadith Muthukumar, Aarianna Aughtry
+Research Assistants: Aadith Muthukumar, Aarianna Aughtry, Amisha Rastogi

 Contributor: To Be Determined